hanabi/hanabi.github.io/Reference.md

 ### The Occupied Play Clue & The Occupied Finesse (OPC)

 - If a clue could be given by multiple players, who should give the clue?
-Usually, it makes the most sense for the players with playable cards to play those cards, and the players with nothing to do to give the clue.
+If some players have known-playable cards and other players have nothing to do, then it makes the most sense to leave the clue for the players who have nothing to do.
-- If someone gives a clue with a playable card in their hand and this forces the next player to have nothing to do, this is bad teamwork - unless there was a reason!
+- If someone gives a clue with a globally-known playable card in their hand and this forces the next player to have nothing to do, this is bad teamwork - unless there was a reason!
+- When this occurs, the clue should do one "extra" thing:
-- When this occurs, even if the clue looks like an ordinary *Save Clue*, it **must** be a *Play Clue*, since the player who was doing it was *Occupied*.
+  - If the clue would normally be interpreted as a *Save Clue*, then it transforms into a *Play Clue*.
-- Furthermore, if an *Occupied Play Clue* is given to a card that is not directly playable right now, it must be an *Occupied Finesse*!
+  - If the clue would normally be interpreted as a *Play Clue* or a *Prompt*, then it transforms into a *Finesse*.
 - Note that the concept of being *Occupied* generalizes to lots of different kind of moves.
 For example, when an *Occupied* player clues an off-chop 5, it is certainly not a *5 Stall* - it must be an *Occupied 5 Pull*!

 ### The Trash Push